Transforming Community Mental Health Services

 Deep dive into the Mental Health Practitioner role in the CMH transformation programme

-Marianne Tay, Principal Lecturer & Course Led for Mental Health and Wellbeing Practitioner Training, University of Worcester
+Marianne Tay, Principal Lecturer & Course Lead for Mental Health and Wellbeing Practitioner Training, University of Worcester

 Roundtable discussion: Engaging patients’ lived experience to enable service improvements